XDU-Xu/PFAD/README.md

-# PFAD for motion artifact removal
+# PFAD for Motion Artifact Removal
 This is the codebase for Motion-Artifact-Removal-in-Pixel-Frequency-Domain-via-Alternate-Masks-and-Diffusion-Model.

 This repository is based on [guided-diffusion](https://github.com/openai/guided-diffusion).